 By the way - amici sumus - as chess buddies we're on a first-name basis.

-For the latter see also the following link: The reflection time in EmailChessPoint.
+The most important differences to other applicable regulations consist in the different regulations of the time exceeding.
+For the latter see also the link: link: The reflection period in EmailChessPoint.

 No one has a claim to play correspondence chess in EmailChessPoint.